vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/alter-tag-edge-syntax.md

     TTL_DURATION = ttl_duration, TTL_COL = prop_name
 ```

->`ALTER` statement results in multiple versions.
-It's an UNDEFINED behavior if you interpret data with the mis-match version/schema.

 `ALTER` statement changes the structure of a tag or edge.
 For example, you can add or delete properties, change the type of an existing property, or rename properties.
 You can also set a property as TTL (Time-To-Live), or change the TTL duration.

 Multiple `ADD`, `DROP`, `CHANGE` clauses are permitted in a single `ALTER` statements, separated by commas.
 But do NOT add, drop, change the same property in one statement.
 If you have to do so, make it one of each clause per `ALTER` statement.